Xilinx/Vitis_Model_Composer/Tutorials/HDL_Library/Lab3/README.md

 7. From the Perform Analysis menu, select **Post Synthesis** and from Analyzer type menu select **Timing** as shown in the following figure.
 <br><br><img src="Images/Step1/Part1/Step7.png">

-8. In the Model Composer Hub dialog box, click Generate.
+8. In the Model Composer Hub dialog box, click Analyze.
-<br><br>When you generate, the following occurs:
+<br><br>When you analyze, the following occurs:
     - Vitis Model Composer generates the required files for the selected compilation target.
 For timing analysis Vitis Model Composer invokes Vivado in the background for the design project, and passes design timing constraints to Vivado.
     - Depending on your selection for Perform Analysis (Post Synthesis or Post Implementation), the design runs in Vivado through synthesis or through implementation.
     - After the Vivado tools run is completed, timing paths information is collected and saved in a specific file format from the Vivado timing database.